jacobtennessen/MiSCVARS/README.md

 FilterSplitFastqs.pl - reads fastq files that consists of multiple samples identified in read title.
 Splits samples into individual files and renames them.
 Designed for output of dbcAmplicons from IBEST

-MakeHTMLfromOneMap.pl- reads OneMap format file and coverts to color-coded HTML for easy viewing.
+MakeHTMLfromOneMapSex.pl- reads OneMap format file and coverts to color-coded HTML for easy viewing.
 Optionallly reads a file of sex phenotypes and adds in that information.